Lancelot Royle: Business career

 Royle began his business career with Unilever, joining Home and Colonial Stores in 1928.
 By the start of the Second World War, was regarded as one of the finest retail executives in the country.
 He rejoined the Royal Artillery, but was asked by the Prime Minister, Winston Churchill to be co-chairman of the Macharg/Royle Treasury Committee and then to take on the Chairmanship of NAAFI.
 He was to hold the Chairmanship for 12 years, during which time NAAFI developed into a global operation, serving British forces around the Empire.
 As chairman & CEO, he transformed Home and Colonial Stores into one of premier retail shopping destinations in the United Kingdom.
 He was invited to sit on the boards of British Match Corporation as deputy chairman, Wilkinson Sword, Bryant and May, Liebigs and Oxo among others.
 He was a Governor of Harrow School.
 He resigned his Royal Artillery commission as a captain in 1948.

 He was made a Knight Commander of the Order of the British Empire (KBE) in 1944.

 Family

-He married Barbara Haldin in 1922; they had son sons (Anthony Royle, later Baron Fanshawe of Richmond and Timothy Royle, founder of the Control Risks Group) and a daughter (Penelope Oldham).
+He married Barbara Haldin in 1922; they had two sons (Anthony Royle, later Baron Fanshawe of Richmond and Timothy Royle, founder of the Control Risks Group) and a daughter (Penelope Oldham).
 He died in 1978 aged 80.